 Your working hours are determined by the specific institution that you work for.
 Apart from that, you can expect to do a fair amount of work outside of the classroom, preparing lesson plans and carrying out other administrative tasks.

-Teaching assistants will usually work part-time or have flexible working hours.
 Depending on the school and the local education authority (LEA), the qualifications required for these careers will vary.
-However, proficiency in English and maths, as well as relevant experience in assisting children, is usually sufficient.
+There are no mandatory qualifications for teaching assistants.

 Proficiency in English and maths and relevant experience of working with children is usually sufficient.
 However, one way to boost your chances of finding work would be to get a level two or level three teaching assistant NVQ.